OpenDreamProject/OpenDream/README.md

 New features unrelated to BYOND parity go through an RFC process to solicit input from the wider community.
 The RFCs and more info on the RFC process can be found [here](https://github.com/OpenDreamProject/rfcs).

 ## Screenshots
-The following screenshots are taken from a version of Paradise Station with a recompiled 64-bit rustg DLL.
-This branch of Paradise is available [here](https://github.com/ike709/Paradise/tree/rustg_64).

 ![](./.github/assets/screenshot.png?raw=true)
 _[/tg/station](https://github.com/tgstation/tgstation)_